Corona, sports, and the financial cost | DW | 14.03.2020

 Many football clubs cultivate a myth that is intended to demonstrate the bond between the fans and their club.
 The story goes like this, with regional differences: If we just turn on the floodlights at home, a few thousand spectators will come to see what's new.

-That doesn't work in these days of coronavirus fear, of course.
+That doesn't work in the current days of coronavirus fear, of course.
 Or at least it shouldn't.
-Because even if a game like this week's Rheinderby between Borussia Mönchengladbach and FC Cologne takes place as a so-called ghost game in front of empty stands, hundreds of fans gather in front of the stadium.
+Because even if a game like this week's Rheinderby between Borussia Mönchengladbach and Cologne takes place as a so-called ghost game in front of empty stands, hundreds of fans gather in front of the stadium.
 Disease prevention looks difficult.

 On Friday (March 13) German football reacted to the danger of infection by the coronavirus.
 At the suggestion of the German Football League (DFL), games in the first and second Bundesliga in Germany are to be completely suspended until at least 2 April.
 It is not yet possible to estimate how expensive this measure will ultimately be for the sport — but it will certainly not be cheap.